nunc-at/demos/player/overlay-ad/README.md

 # Overlay Ad

-Enable static ads in and around the video player.
+Enable static ads in the video player.

 ### Tags